Estonian e-Residency in a nutshell

 E-Residency is a secure digital identity provided by the Estonian government to a person who is not an Estonian citizen and has no residence in Estonia.
 This is the first such project in the world, which gives access to a country and its services online.

-Your Estonian digital identity comes in the physical form of smart card with a chip that you get after your identity and compliance has been confirmed by the government agencies.
+Your Estonian digital identity comes in the physical form of a smart card with a chip that you get after your identity and compliance have been confirmed by Estonian government agencies doing background checks of applicants.

 What are the benefits of Estonian e-Residency?

 A secure national digital identity is the basis for providing online services to EU residents.
-Having an Estonian digital identity would potentially mean having an online identity valid in all EU countries.
-Currently it gives you full access to all of the Estonia’s public online services like the business register, tax office etc. European Union countries are following the Estonian lead with implementing strong digital identities according to the 2014 EC directive (eIDAS).
+Having an Estonian digital identity would potentially mean having an online identity valid in all EU countries that accept Estonian digital identity.
+Currently, it gives you full access to all of Estonia’s public online services like the e-business register, e-tax office etc. European Union countries are following the Estonian lead by implementing strong digital identities according to the 2014 EC directive (eIDAS).

 What is the use of Estonian digital identity?

-The most common reason for applying is founding a company in the EU.
-One fun fact is that even people from the EU countries apply for Estonian e-Residency.
-They use Estonian excellent online services such as company formation and administration, which is really quick and simple compared to many other EU countries.
+The most common reason for applying is founding a company in the EU online.
+One fun fact is that even people from the EU countries apply for Estonian e-Residency even though they could do it in their own country by visiting officials and submitting some paperwork.
+The reason is that Estonia has excellent public online services such as company formation and administration, which are really quick and simple compared to many other EU countries.
 A limited company in Estonia can be registered online within five minutes with Unicount.
 Estonia is a paperless society and all the aspects of company management can be performed online.

 The most popular public and private e-services are: